 I have a thing for all things smoky, so this paprika-laced stew always hits the spot.
 The lentils, olives, and greens really add to that savory flavor, and it's actually surprisingly filling for a soup.
 It's the perfect meal to come home to on a colder evening.

 "Another Hot for Food recipe!
 (I'm addicted.)
 This taco salad is not only flavorful and aesthetically pleasing, but it's also a nutrient powerhouse thanks to the quinoa base.
 Nutritionists agree that quinoa is one of the 'highest-quality' sources of carbohydrates and protein available.
-As certified nutrition coach Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"
+As certified nutrition coach and founder of The Weightloss Therapist Candice Seti, Psy.D., describes, 'It's a gluten-free, nutrient-rich option!'"

 I make most of my meals with work lunches in mind, and this one is easy to put together in bulk and bring to the office throughout the week.
 With lots of veggies, avocado, and tofu, it hits every nutrient requirement and is filling but light at the same time.
 Basically, an ideal midday meal.
 Also, I can't stress enough how great sea vegetables are—they're full of vitamins and antioxidants (like the ever-elusive B12 and iron) that omnivores can usually get through animal sources.
 I always have a variety of different algae and seaweed stocked in my pantry.